Qumulo/docs/qumulo-alerts-guide/installing-configuring/user-notifications.md

   --password TEXT                Login password for the new user.  [required] --email TEXT                   Email address for the new user --phone TEXT                   Mobile phone number for the new user.
-  --ifttt-trigger TEXT           IFTTT event to trigger for the new user.
+  --ifttt-event TEXT             IFTTT event to trigger for the new user.
   --language TEXT                Language used to send alerts to the user.
   --timezone TEXT                Timezone used for formatting alerts to the
                                  user.
-  --disabled BOOLEAN             Disabled/Enable the user.
+  --disabled BOOLEAN             Disable/Enable the user.
-  --can-change-password BOOLEAN  Can change the password for the user.
+  --can-change-password BOOLEAN  A user can change their own password.
   --help                         Show this message and exit.
 ```
 The following is an explanation of the command line arguments that configure user notifications.

-{% include note.html content="Although both `email`, `phone`, and `ifttt-trigger` are optional keys, you must specify at least one of them for the user to receive notifications." %}
+{% include note.html content="Although both `email`, `phone`, and `ifttt-event` are optional keys, you must specify at least one of them for the user to receive notifications." %}

 <table>
   <colgroup>